Why is root canal treatment necessary?

 Teeth requiring root canal treatment often have large fillings or extensive damage and will require a crown to restore them properly.
 These teeth are weaker and the added protection of a crown is recommended.

-If you have any of these symptoms, make an appointment with one of the qualified and highly-skilled dentists at Meadowbank Dental for a dental examination and x-rays.
-We will advise you of the appropriate treatment for your teeth and discuss your options.
+If you have any of these tooth pain symptoms, make an appointment with one of the qualified and highly-skilled dentists at Meadowbank Dental for a dental examination and x-rays.
+We will advise you of the appropriate treatment for your teeth and discuss your options for resolving your tooth pain.